All Episodes

 I appreciate that.

-And as you probably witnessed on my Facebook, with tens of millions, we hover between 10 and 34 million Facebookers.
+And as you probably witnessed on my Facebook with tens of millions, we hover between 10 and 34 million Facebookers.

-And as we get way up there in the millions, in the 90 percentile that are asking me to run for president, that's an indicator that things are really, really bad.
+And as we get way up there into the millions, in the 90 percentile that are asking me to run for president, that's an indicator that things are really, really bad because the author of Wango Tango probably shouldn't be considered for the presidency.

 alex jones